sushantbhatnagar/quandoo/README.md

 **Notes:**
 1. Please note '@scenario_tag' is the tag defined on each scenario in the feature file.
 2. '-p' stands for profiles and is used to define the particular environment in which tests are executed.
 Check **cucumber.yml** file for more details.
+3. Implemented and verified with Chrome Browser at this moment.
+Will be updated for other browsers(Firefox, IE) in future updates.

 # Reports - HTML Format